 Click OK.
-Your data source will appear in the left pane (which is called Database view), and the default query console will display.
+Your data source will appear in the left-hand pane (which we usually call the Database view), and the default query console will display.
 The console is an SQL file attached to your data source where you write SQL queries.

-In the top right-hand corner of the console, there is a drop-down where you can choose the context: database, schemas, or, in case of postgreSQL, the search path for this console.
+In the top right-hand corner of the console, there is a drop-down where you can choose the context: database, schemas, or, in the case of PostgreSQL, the search path for this console.